iUkka/ButtonCommander/README.md

 - [Known issues](#issues)
 - [Features](#features)

-I am sorry, my english is not native language, but i still try to learn it.

 ## Disclaimer
 Script was written for Mattermost v4.8 Team Edition, but may work on other version.